 Unless otherwise specified in the accompanying supplement, each Note will be represented initially by a global security (a "Book-Entry Note") registered in the name of a nominee of The Depository Trust Company (together with any successor, "DTC").
 Beneficial interests in Book-Entry Notes represented by a global security will be shown on, and transfers thereof will be effected only through, records maintained by DTC and its participants.
-Book-Entry Notes will not be issuable in definitive form, except under the circumstances described under the section "Book-Entry Procedures and Settlement" in the base prospectus and in any applicable supplement.
+Book-Entry Notes will not be issuable in definitive form, except under the circumstances described under "Book-Entry Procedures and Settlement."